marocz/k8s-deploy-helper-github/README.md

                 name: $KUBE_NAMESPACE-secrets-$STAGE
                 key: mykeyname
 ```
 **The important thing to note is that k8s-deploy-helper does the stripping of the SECRET_ prefix during secret creation TO RUN IN KUBERNETES.
-When dealing with stages outside of k8s-deploy-helper, like for instance, a testing stage or a stage that does database migrations, your variables are sent as is to your GitLab Runners, prefixes and all.**
+When dealing with stages outside of k8s-deploy-helper, like for instance, a testing stage or a stage that does database migrations, your variables are sent as is to your Github Runners, prefixes and all.**

 ## Per-Stage Secret Creation